-Clinical consequences of overdosage with OptiMARK™ (gadoversetamide injection) Injection have not been reported.
-Treatment of an overdose is directed toward the support of all vital functions and prompt institution of symptomatic therapy.
-OptiMARK™ (gadoversetamide injection) Injection has been shown to be dialyzable (see CLINICAL PHARMACOLOGY).
+Clinical consequences of overdosage with OptiMARK have not been reported.
+Treatment of overdose is directed toward supporting vital functions and prompt institution of symptomatic therapy.
+OptiMARK has been shown to be dialyzable [see CLINICAL PHARMACOLOGY].

-- known allergic or hypersensitivity reactions to gadolinium, versetamide or any of the inert ingredients.
+- known hypersensitivity reactions to gadolinium, versetamide or any of the inert ingredients

 This monograph has been modified to include the generic and brand name in many instances.